aim-rsf/browseMetadata/README.md

 *Which variables align with my research domains?*
 (e.g. socioeconomic, childhood adverse events, diagnoses, culture and community)

 After browsing, users can categorise each variable into predefined research domains.
-To speed up this manual process, the package automatically categorises frequently used variables (e.g. ID, Sex, Age).
-The tool also accounts for variables that appear across multiple tables and allows users to copy categorisations to ensure consistency.
-The categorisations are saved as output files, which can be used in later analysis to filter and visualise variables by category.
+To speed up this manual process, the function automatically categorises frequently used variables (e.g. ID, Sex, Age).
+The function also accounts for variables that appear across multiple tables and allows users to copy their categorisations to ensure consistency.
+The output files can be used in later analyses to filter and visualise variables by category.

 ## Getting started with `browseMetadata`